0xPolygon/polygon-docs/docs/cdk/agglayer/unified-bridge.md

 ## Overview

 The unified bridge is a single bridge contract on Ethereum, providing a safe, common access point for the transfer of all native, never-wrapped tokens.
-Each chain has a local copy of the unified bridge root, enabling cross-chain interoperability that doesn’t require the security risks of third-party bridges
+Each chain has a local copy of the unified bridge root, enabling cross-chain interoperability that doesn’t require the security risks of third-party bridges.

 !!! important "AggLayer smart contracts"